CesiumGS/cesium-unreal/Documentation/upgrade-to-2.0-guide.md

 `FCesiumMetadataArray` has been renamed to `FCesiumPropertyArray`.
 It still represents an array of metadata entities where values are retrieved by index.

 Accordingly, `UCesiumMetadataArrayBlueprintLibrary` has been renamed to `UCesiumPropertyArrayBlueprintLibrary`.
 In previous versions, values were retrieved from arrays with a specific type (e.g., **"Get Integer"** or **"Get Boolean"**).
 However, in v2.0.0, only the **"Get Value"** function exists.
 This returns the value at the specified index as a `FCesiumMetadataValue`.
-The type of this value can be found by using **"Get Value Type"** on the resulting `FCesiumMetadataValue`, or **"GetElementValueType"** on the `FCesiumPropertyArray` it came from.
+The type of this value can be found by using **"Get Value Type"** on the resulting `FCesiumMetadataValue`, or **"Get Element Value Type"** on the `FCesiumPropertyArray` it came from.
 Then, the value can be converted to the appropriate type.

 ![Get Value node in Blueprints](Images/getValue.jpeg)